Javran/poi-plugin-presortie/docs/Checklist.md

       type: 'all-slots-empty'
       method: <CheckMethod>, // valid range 0~6
       ignoreExtra: <bool>,
+      ignoreUnlocked: <bool>,
       id: <number>,
     }
     ```

-    if `ignoreExtra` is `true`, this checker will ignore extra slot while checking.
+    - if `ignoreExtra` is `true`, this checker will ignore extra slot while checking.
+    - if `ignoreUnlocked` is `true`, this checker will ignore unlocked ships.

 ## `CheckMethod` structure